XpressAI/xircuits.io/docs/tutorials/running-a-xircuits-workflow.md

 2. Ensure that you have the `examples` folder in your working directory.
 After xircuits is pip installed, you can download it by running the `xircuits-examples` command.

 ## Opening an existing Xircuits File
-Xircuits users will mostly use premade xircuits workflow templates created by developers.
-Their task would be to simply change the parameters to suit their use case.
+New Xircuits users are recommended to start with premade xircuits workflow templates created by developers.
+The task would be to change the parameters for their use case.
 In Xircuits, we have created a handful of templates for you to try in the examples directory.

 **For this tutorial, open `KerasTrainImageClassifier.xircuits` in the example directory.**

 ## Viewing and Interpreting the Xircuits Canvas

-Once the Xircuits canvas is open, you will see the [Xircuits Interface](xircuits-interface.md).
+Once the Xircuits canvas is open, you will see the [Xircuits Interface](../getting-started/xircuits-interface.md).

 A Xircuits workflow starts from the `Start` node to the `Finish` node.
 The flow sequence is indicated by the flowing blue links connecting the ▶ ports.
 A component node may also have data ports, which indicates how a component can receive data and parameters to configure their behavior, as well as pass data to the next nodes.